-Okay, first-time buyers… it’s time to turn the dream into the dirt you can stand on.
+Okay, first-time buyers…. it’s time to turn the dream into the dirt you can stand on.
 Your very own home.
-I’m sure you have questions.
-In fact, I’m sure your questions are like most first-time buyers.
-Which is why I’ve put together this down-and-dirty answer guide for the most common questions home buyers have.
+We’re sure you have questions.
+In fact, we’re sure your questions are like most first-time buyers.
+This is why we’ve put together this down-and-dirty answer guide for the most common questions home buyers have.

 1. What is your credit history looking like?

-Anything not paid in your past that could come back and bite you like a phone or power bill, etc?
+Anything not paid in your past that could come back and bite you, like a phone or power bill, etc.?
 Worth checking this out as it is easier to get it sorted before your bank finds out about it.
-Check it out here
+You can check this easily online.

 3. What’s the first step to home buying?